tjweisman/anosov_check/README.md

 ## (Some) implementation details

 At its core, running the straight-and-spaced algorithm is just a matter of iterating through every word of some fixed length N in a surface group, and performing some angle/distance estimates for each word.
 Since the group in question has exponential growth, doing this naively is slow.
 The implementation of the algorithm in this repository takes heavy advantage of a *finite-state automaton* which accepts a unique geodesic word for each element of the surface group.
-The automaton itself was produced by the [kbmag](https://gap-packages.github.io/kbmag/) [HT23] program.
+The automaton itself was produced by the [kbmag](https://gap-packages.github.io/kbmag/) program [HT23].

 Part of the reason the automaton gives a significant speedup is that the operations performed on each word w of length N can be (very roughly) described as follows:
 1. Split up w into a prefix w+ and a postfix w-, each of length N/2.